Ptujec/LaunchBar/LB-Repo-Updates/README.md

 ## Download

 [Click here](https://github.com/Ptujec/LaunchBar/archive/refs/heads/master.zip) to download this LaunchBar action along with all the others.
-Or [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository.
+However, the point of this action is that you don't have to do that manually for every new action or update.